alphagov/notifications-functional-tests/README.md

 There is an order dependency in the main tests.
 The registration test must run before any of the other tests as a new user account created for each test run.
 That user account is used for all later browser based tests.
 Each test run will first register a user account using the configured FUNCTIONAL_TEST_EMAIL.
 The email account will have random characters added so that we do not have uniqueness issues with the email address of registered user.

-In the main suite there are also tests that that directly use the [python client](https://github.com/alphagov/notifications-python-client) for the notifications api.
+In the main suite there are also tests that that directly use the [python client](https://github.com/alphagov/notifications-python-client) for the Notify api.
 The client tests require an existing user, service, api key and both email and sms templates.

 To run locally you need to populate a `.gitignore` and `environment.sh` file with the relevant values.
 On Jenkins the environment variables are set in the build settings page.